LawrenceEzealor/SmartContract-Review/Review/ReverseRegistrarReview.md

 * `event DefaultResolverChanged`: this event notifies external parties about changes in the default resolver, providing transparency regarding the resolver used for reverse ENS records within the contract.

 # CONCLUSION

+The `ReverseRegistrar` contract facilitates the management of reverse Ethereum Name Service (ENS) records.
+This allows users to claim ownership of reverse ENS records for their Ethereum addresses, set custom resolvers for reverse nodes, and assign names to reverse ENS records.
+THe key functions such as `claim`, `claimForAddr`, `setNameForAddr`, and `setDefaultResolver` enable users to interact with the contract efficiently.
+Events like `ReverseClaimed` and `DefaultResolverChanged` provide transparency by signaling changes in reverse ENS record ownership and default resolvers.
+Overall, the contract streamlines the process of managing and customizing reverse ENS records, enhancing the functionality and usability of the Ethereum Name Service ecosystem